aws/eks-anywhere/docs/content/en/docs/community/docs_contributing.md

 * **Line breaks**: Put each sentence on its own line and don’t do a line break in the middle of a sentence.
   We are using a modified [Semantic Line Breaking](https://sembr.org/) in that we are requiring a break at the end of every sentence, but not at commas or other semantic boundaries.
 * **Headings**: Use sentence case in headings.
 So do “Cluster spec reference” and not “Cluster Spec Reference”
 * **Cross references**: To cross reference to another doc in the EKS Anywhere docs set, use relref in the link so that Hugo will test it and fail the build for links not found.
-Also use relative paths to point to other content in the docs set.
+Also, use relative paths to point to other content in the docs set.
 For example:
    ```
      [troubleshooting section]({{< relref "../troubleshoot" >}})
    ```